Gro Sandvik

 Gro Schibsted Sandvik prof.em (born 2 October 1942 in Sarpsborg, Norway) has served as principal flute of the Bergen Philharmonic 1967-2004.
 She held the position from 1964 with Stavanger Symphony orchestra.
 Since 1967 she is a member of Bergen Woodwind Quintet, one of the worlds leading chamber music groups, performing to great acclaim the world over.
 The quintet has for 21 years been named Visiting Guest Artists in residence at the University of Minnesota.

-Her exceptional versatility is evidence of an intense interest in communication through music at all levels.
-She has an active career as soloist and chamber music performer, which includes premier performances of numerous works written especially for her, and the Scandinavian premier of John Corigliano's Concerto for Flute, bringing 100 flute-playing children on stage!
+She is a soloist and chamber music performer, which includes works written for her, and the Scandinavian premier of John Corigliano's Concerto for Flute, bringing 100 flute-playing children on stage.

-Her philosophy of music and flute playing is derived from Mime and Acting Professor Emeritus Bud Beyer and her private studies with Marcel Moyse.
+She studied with mime and Acting Professor Emeritus Bud Beyer and Marcel Moyse.